The hard thinking: Writing copy

-The Writing Phase of our Custom Build Website process involves several labor-intensive steps — outlined in the Process section below.
+The Writing Phase of the Custom Build Website process involves several labor-intensive steps — outlined in the Process section below.

-Depending on the project, I (Dianna Huff) either write all new copy from scratch or revise existing content and add new content where needed.
+Depending on the project, I either write all new copy from scratch or revise existing content and add new content where needed.

-If a company has dozens or even hundreds of products, I work with our designer, Rachel Cunliffe, to determine the best way to organize the information while ensuring an optimal user experience.
+If a company has dozens or even hundreds of products, I work with Rachel Cunliffe to determine the best way to organize the information while ensuring an optimal user experience.

 Copy that stands the test of time